iotrustlab/ros2-rsp-docker/README.md

 ### Detailed Architecture

-Even tho the sysem is composed on four containers, the following diagram shows ther abstracted low level data flow between the components.
+Even though the sysem is composed on four containers, the following diagram shows ther abstracted low level data flow between the components.

 ```mermaid
 %%{